-Stock Repurchases and Dividends Paid - The Company did not repurchase any shares in the open market during the fiscal years ended September 30, 2012, 2011, or 2010.
+Stock Repurchases and Dividends Paid - The Company did not repurchases any shares in the open market during the fiscal years ended September 30, 2013, 2012, or 2011.
 Any future stock repurchases, as allowed by our debt covenants, must be approved by the Company's Board of Directors or its Finance Committee.

 The indentures under which our Senior Notes were issued contain certain restrictive covenants, including limitations on the payment of dividends.
-At September 30, 2012, under the most restrictive covenants of each indenture, none of our retained earnings was available for cash dividends.
-Hence, there were no dividends paid during the fiscal years ended September 30, 2012, 2011, or 2010.
+At September 30, 2013, under the most restrictive covenants of each indenture, none of our retained earnings was available for cash dividends.
+Hence, there were no dividends paid during the fiscal years ended September 30, 2013, 2012, or 2011.

 Off-Balance Sheet Arrangements and Aggregate Contractual Commitments.
-At September 30, 2012, we controlled 24,147 lots (a 5.3-year supply based on our trailing twelve months of closings).
-We owned 82.6%, or 19,942 lots, and 4,205 lots, 17.4%, were under option contracts which generally require the payment of cash or the posting of a letter of credit for the right to acquire lots during a specified period of time at a certain price.
+At September 30, 2013, we controlled 28,004 lots (a 5.3-year supply based on our trailing twelve months of closings).
+We owned 79,4%, or 22,223 lots, and 5,781 lots, 20.6%, were under option contracts which generally require the payment of cash for the right to acquire lots during a specified period of time at a certain price.
 We historically have attempted to control a portion of our land supply through options.
 As a result of the flexibility that these options provide us, upon a change in market conditions we may renegotiate the terms of the options prior to exercise or terminate the agreement.
-Under option contracts, purchase of the properties is contingent upon satisfaction of certain requirements by us and the sellers and our liability is generally limited to forfeiture of the non-refundable deposits and other non-refundable amounts incurred, which aggregated approximately \$24.9 million at September 30, 2012.
-The total remaining purchase price, net of cash deposits, committed under all options was \$198.5 million as of September 30, 2012.
+Under option contracts, purchase of the properties is contingent upon satisfaction of certain requirements by us and the sellers and our liability is generally limited to forfeiture of the non-refundable deposits and other non-refundable amounts incurred, which aggregated approximately \$37.3 million at September 30, 2013.
+The total remaining purchase price, net of cash deposits, committed under all options was \$288.6 million as of September 30, 2013.
 When market conditions improve, we may expand our use of option agreements to supplement our owned inventory supply.